 No fireworks shall be discharged or fired within 200 feet of a licensed structure and signs reading "It shall be unlawful to discharge or fire or cause to be fired any fireworks within 200 feet of this building" shall be displayed.

-The sale at retail or use of fireworks will only be permissible between June 30 and July 4, both dates inclusive.
+The sale at retail or use of fireworks will only be permissible between June 30 and July 5, both dates inclusive.

+Permitted use of fireworks will also be permissible on December 31st and January 1st, both dates inclusive.

-No fireworks will be permitted to be fired after 10:00 p.m. except on July 4.
-(Ord.67, 11-92)
+No fireworks will be permitted to be fired after 10:00 p.m. on permitted days.

+Exceptions:

+July 4th – July 5th.

+No fireworks will be permitted to be fired after 1:00 a.m. on July 5th.

+December 31st – January 1st.

+No fireworks will be permitted to be fired after 1:00 a.m. on January 1st.

 (Ordinance 150 – 6/18/2012: Effective 7/18/2012 [Repeals/Replaces all Title 7])